cloud17blog/cloud17blog.github.io/_posts/2024-04-01-git-hints-and-tips.md

 git rebase --interactive HEAD~4
 ```

-This will open a text editor with the last 3 commits listed, and you can change the word "pick" to "squash" for the commits you want to squash together:
+This will open a text editor with the last 4 commits listed, *oldest to newest*, and you can change the word "pick" to "squash" for the commits you want to squash together into their preceding commit:

 ```bash
 pick a7173ba Added Git Hints and Tips page initial version